MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/firmware-update.md

 ms.author: mbaldwin
 ---

-# Updating Managed HSM Firmware for Enhanced Security and Compliance
+# Update Managed HSM Firmware for enhanced security and compliance

 We are excited to announce that we are updating the firmware of Azure Key Vault Managed HSM to a modern version that is validated to [FIPS 140-3 level 3 standards](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4700).
 This update represents a significant step forward in our commitment to providing best in class security to safeguard your valuable data.